PhilRunninger/vim-robots/README.md

 Your transporter and shield are closely linked.
 The transporter is used to whisk you away from imminent capture, but using it comes at a cost.
 Each transport reduces the shield's strength by 100%.
 If the shield is below 100%, you **could** transport onto a robot or junk pile, and be captured immediately.
 Using the <kbd>F</kbd> key to finish a level will recharge your shield at the rate of 20% for each defeated robot.
 There is no maximum shield strength.

 ## Customization
 The symbols representing various items can be changed to your liking.
 The statements below recreate the retro look, and the default values are shown in the comments.
-When portals are active, special characters are used to approximate a connected edge between them.
-If they don't display correctly, you can turn the border off with the `g:robots_border` variable.

 ```vim
 let g:robots_empty = "\u00a0"  " Default: ·  An unoccupied cell on the board